 - New England Airlines

-To get the best flight deals I would use SkyScanner, their official search widget below.
+To get the best flight deals I would use SkyScanner‘s official search widget below.

 Transport options to Fort Adams State Park, Newport, Rhode Island from the Airport.

-The cheapest accommodation options I could find in and around Newport, Rhode Island during the festival period (Early August) are shown below (Full list here.):
+The cheapest accommodation options I could find in and around Newport, Rhode Island during the festival period (Early August) are shown below (Click HERE for a complete list):

-*** Hotel prices rise exponentially as you get closer to the festival date.
-Book early. ***
+*** Hotel prices rise exponentially as you get closer to the festival dates.
+Book early to avoid disappointment. ***

-If you are on a super shoe-string budget you can always check out HostelWorld and get a bed in Newport for as little as $49.00!
+If you are on a super shoe-string budget then search HostelWorld and get a bed in Newport for as little as $49.00!

 Note that there is NO TENT CAMPING at the Newport Jazz Festival/Fort Adams State Park this year.
 However, if you were looking to camp outside during the festival period, you could check out the Fort Getty Recreational Area where you can camp for the following prices: